Agoric/documentation/main/guides/integration/chain-integration.md

 # Tools
 ## Building `agd`

-The `agd` command line tool can be built as described in the Agoric [getting-started documentation](https://docs.agoric.com/guides/getting-started).
-The "Build the Cosmic Swingset Package" step generates `agd`.
-To confirm that `agd` is in you `$PATH`, execute
+The `agd` command line tool can be built as described in the Agoric [getting-started documentation](https://docs.agoric.com/guides/getting-started#build-the-cosmic-swingset-package).
+The linked step builds `agd`.
+To confirm that `agd` is in your `$PATH`, execute
 ```
 agd version --long
 ```